Exploring the Great Unknown Galaxies of Our Brain

 Arriving at NeuRA in 2001, Prof Paxinos focused on research, constructing histological maps of the brain.
 After seeing the good work being done at NeuRA on the spinal cord, Prof Paxinos together with his colleagues constructed the first diagrammatic atlas of the human spinal cord as well as the first comprehensive atlases of the rat, mouse, and rhesus and marmoset monkey spinal cord.

-and mice.
+In the last few years at NeuRA, Prof Paxinos has started constructing MRI atlases of the brain of humans, rats, and mice.
 In 2015, he published the first comprehensive MRI atlas of the rat and is now working on the mouse and human MRI atlases.

-to identify parts of the brain.
+“We are using the different contrasts in the MR images as though they are different neuro-chemical stains, to identify parts of the brain.
 This change in direction from histology to images, makes our work more relevant to researchers and clinicians who increasingly work with images of the living brain.” said Prof Paxinos.

 Later this year as well as next year, Prof Paxinos will publish updated versions of seven of his atlases, combining his original foundational work with the MR imaging.
 This has allowed his team to make the maps more accurate, greatly enhancing the advancement in neuroscience-research, and giving surgeons higher definition maps which assist in facilitation of navigating neurosurgery.